Quick Links

 Our staff support positive relationships with both children and parents.
 We are open from 8:45 – 3:15pm each day and you can choose which days and sessions best suit you and your child, with the option of half day, full day and breakfast and after-school provision.
 Breakfast club is open 7:45-8:30 and afterschool club runs from 3:00-5:30, 4:15 on Fridays.

 Through careful observation and assessment, we can establish each child’s next steps.
-We use tapestry as a communicational guide to help support positive relationships with parents and support strong connections between each child’s home and school life.
+We use SeeSaw as a communicational guide to help support positive relationships with parents and support strong connections between each child’s home and school life.

 At Wellington Nursery, every child’s happiness is of paramount importance.
 We want all the children in our care to feel happy, safe and for their experiences to guide and support them for their next adventures in education.
 Please feel free to contact the school reception or email myself or Miss Evans directly for any more information.